lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

  12K	payments-9
 ```

-As we see from the above snippet, our messages went to the partition 2, 4, 7 & 9.
-Let's see what's inside each of the partition.
+As we see from the above snippet, our messages went to the partitions 2, 4, 7 & 9.
+Let's see what's inside each of the partitions.

 ```shell
 $ ls payments-7